NayOoLwin5/NayOoLwin5.github.io/_posts/2021-06-10-Gazebo-On-Web.md

 ## Tools used {#header5}
 - **Two [websocket connections](https://www.geeksforgeeks.org/what-is-web-socket-and-how-it-is-different-from-the-http/)** : **GUI websocket** for sending sensor data published from gzserver to gzweb (server to client), etc and **Code websocket** for user queries such as change in the sensor data, interfaces, etc (client to server).
-- **Two python theads** : GUI thread for starting GUI websocket server and brain thread for Code websocket server along with their respective components
+- **Two python theads** : GUI thread for starting GUI websocket server and brain thread for Code websocket server along with their respective components.
 - **[Docker](https://www.docker.com/)** : We built a docker image contains all the dependencies for running the exercise and use it as server side to maintain minimal installation and set up a ready working environment for the user with a single command line.
 It is :-
 ```bash
 docker run -it -p 8080:8080 -p 2303:2303 -p 1905:1905 -p 8765:8765 -p 6080:6080 -p 1108:1108 jderobot/robotics-academy python3.8 manager.py